Maggie Cheung: 2005–present: Reduced work and retirement

+In 2005, she won the artistic contribution award of the Montreal International Film Festival, and was selected as one of the "Top 100 Outstanding Actors of China Film in a Hundred Years" in the same year, and was awarded as "National First Class Actor".

+In 2006, for the first time in the history of the 59th Cannes Film Festival (2006), the photographic image of an Asian actress-Maggie Cheung's style in In the Mood for Love was used in official posters.

 On 7 February 2007, The New York Times rated Cheung as one of the 22 Great Performers in 2006 for her Cannes winning role as Emily in Clean.
+In the same year, she won the Outstanding Contribution Award of Chinese in Shanghai International Film Festival.

-After 25 years of making movies, she decided to retire from acting to pursue a career as a film composer.
+After 20 years of making movies, she decided to retire from acting to pursue a career as a film composer.
 She had mentioned she would like to compose music and paint after having fulfilled her acting potential.
 Her last film appearance was as Mazu, Chinese goddess of the sea, in the film Ten Thousand Waves (2010) by British filmmaker and installation artist Isaac Julien.

-As UK's Independent puts it, since her Cannes moment in 2004, Cheung "turned her back on film" and has shifted her focus to philanthropy, making music, and editing.
-In April 2010, Cheung was appointed as UNICEF's Ambassador to China.
-In July 2011, she was awarded a doctor honoris causa at the University of Edinburgh.
-Cheung retired from acting in 2013 and has since kept a low profile.

-Cheung has provided celebrity endorsement for Mandarin Oriental Hotel Group.
+In the same year, Maggie Cheung served as "UNICEF Ambassador to China" and devoted herself to helping improve poverty-stricken areas in China.